jar398/listtools/doc/guide.md

 &nbsp;&nbsp;&nbsp;&nbsp;T = E(D) = {e: e is an exemplar in D}

 for taxon concept D,
-then an RCC-5 relationship (see below) between taxon concepts suggests the same RCC-5 relationship between the exemplar sets and vice versa.
+then the set relationship between S and T suggests an RCC-5 relationship C and D and vice versa.
-I say "suggests" because C < D (for example) may collapse to E(C) = E(D) if there aren't exemplars to distinguish C from D, but if there are "enough" exemplars then the correspondence will hold.
-Even if E(C) = E(D) there may be ways to deduce C < D based on other information in the checklists (such as parent links) (work in progress).
+If S and T are different, e.g. S ⊂ T, then "suggests" means it's a good bet that C < D (and similarly for the other relationships >, ><, and !).
+S = T is not informative on its own, but there may be ways to deduce the relationship between C and D based on other information in the checklists (such as parent links and process of elimination).
+Having "enough" exemplars reduces the chance that S = T when C ≠ D.

 ## File formats